Off Camera Flash – take your master flash off your camera!

 OCF33 E-TTL Cords

 One of the tools I recently added to my lighting kit was an OCF33 E-TTL Cord and it's quickly becoming my favorite lighting accessory.
-The standard Canon off-camera flash cord is the OC-E3.
+The standard Canon off- cord is the OC-E3.
 This is a coiled wire cord with a length of 2 feet (60cm).
 At this short length, it's only really useful if you have your flash mounted on a flash bracket.
 Although I don't have an OC-E3, I did have a predecessor and I found I was always fighting the coiled wire design.

 The OFC33 E-TTL Cord from OCFGear.com is a 33 feet (10m) long, straight wire cord.
 Made specifically for Canon cameras, this cord allows you to take your master flash far away from the camera, greatly extending your off camera lighting options.
-If your off camera flash is on a light stand then you can get over 20 feet (7m) of working distance.
+If your off is on a light stand then you can get over 20 feet (7m) of working distance.
 Being a straight cord, it drops naturally to the floor rather than hanging in the air like a coiled cord.
 Although this might still be a trip hazard, it greatly reduces the probability of someone on the set inadvertently pulling the lighting set over by walking into the cord!

 With master flash on camera, light spill is evident to the right of the flowers.

-‘Fixing' this in was going to be a challenge given the gradation in the light – I needed to rebalance the lights.
+‘Fixing' this in Photoshop was going to be a challenge given the gradation in the light – I needed to rebalance the lights.

 [ad name=”post”]